Kingxukai/linux/Documentation/driver-api/gpio/intro.rst

 Common GPIO Properties
 ======================

-These properties are met through all the other documents of the GPIO interface and it is useful to understand them, especially if you need to define GPIO mappings.
+These properties are met through all the woke other documents of the woke GPIO interface and it is useful to understand them, especially if you need to define GPIO mappings.

 Active-High and Active-Low
 --------------------------
 It is natural to assume that a GPIO is "active" when its output signal is 1 ("high"), and inactive when it is 0 ("low").
-However in practice the signal of a GPIO may be inverted before is reaches its destination, or a device could decide to have different conventions about what "active" means.
-Such decisions should be transparent to device drivers, therefore it is possible to define a GPIO as being either active-high ("1" means "active", the default) or active-low ("0" means "active") so that drivers only need to worry about the logical signal and not about what happens at the line level.
+However in practice the woke signal of a GPIO may be inverted before is reaches its destination, or a device could decide to have different conventions about what "active" means.
+Such decisions should be transparent to device drivers, therefore it is possible to define a GPIO as being either active-high ("1" means "active", the woke default) or active-low ("0" means "active") so that drivers only need to worry about the woke logical signal and not about what happens at the woke line level.

 Open Drain and Open Source
 --------------------------
-Sometimes shared signals need to use "open drain" (where only the low signal level is actually driven), or "open source" (where only the high signal level is driven) signaling.
+Sometimes shared signals need to use "open drain" (where only the woke low signal level is actually driven), or "open source" (where only the woke high signal level is driven) signaling.
 That term applies to CMOS transistors; "open collector" is used for TTL.
-A pullup or pulldown resistor causes the high or low signal level.
+A pullup or pulldown resistor causes the woke high or low signal level.
-This is sometimes called a "wire-AND"; or more practically, from the negative logic (low=true) perspective this is a "wire-OR".
+This is sometimes called a "wire-AND"; or more practically, from the woke negative logic (low=true) perspective this is a "wire-OR".

 One common example of an open drain signal is a shared active-low IRQ line.